simonevaccari/machine-learning-process/docs/mlm.md

 - to enable building model collections that can be searched alongside associated STAC datasets
 - record all necessary bands, parameters, modeling artifact locations, and high-level processing steps to deploy an inference service.

-For additional information please follow this [notebook](../MLM/Describe-MLmodel.ipynb).
+For additional information please follow this [Describe-MLmodel.ipynb](./Describe-MLmodel.ipynb) notebook.

 ## For developers:
 To run the notebook successfully, you must install the dependencies with hatch: